NeuraLegion/capture-har/README.md

 Under the covers it uses [request](https://www.npmjs.com/package/request) and just passes through all options.
 Currently only GET requests are supported although other methods will probably work.
 The request body might not be properly captured though.

-It can be now be also used in stream mode.
-This means that it will stream data events containing the body of the request and then at the end event, the HAR object will be accessible.
+It can now be also used in stream mode.
+This means that it will stream data events containing the body of the response and then at the end event, the HAR object will be accessible.

 ## API